 A lender has a responsibility to ensure that during your time in the home, you can easily make the mortgage payments.
 They would never want to put a client in a situation where income becomes a challenge and therefore making the mortgage payments becomes a challenge.
 Defaulting on a mortgage of course is a large burden on the client as well as the lender.
 Even though the lender is using the home at security, the lender still wants to make sure that you will have many happy years ahead in the home without problems affording the mortgage.

-This is perhaps the easiest employment to verify as your income is guaranteed full-time permanent and your pay is the same from paycheque to paycheque.
+This is perhaps the easiest employment to verify as your income is guaranteed full-time permanent and your payment is the same from paycheque to paycheque.
 Typically for this, a lender will want a pay stub as well as a letter from your employer.
-The letter from your employer is to confirm your full time permanent status.
+The letter from your employer is to confirm your full-time permanent status.

 The lender typically cannot use employment from an applicant that is not guaranteed.
 If you are in a casual or temporary position, the lender may not be able to use this income in the application.
-Depending on your tenure as a casual employee, lender may be able to consider using a two year average if you have been doing this for a number of years.
+Depending on your tenure as a casual employee, a lender may be able to consider using a two-year average if you have been doing this for a number of years.

-Self-employment is look at the most thorough.
-The lender's goal is to assure that there is a pattern of income as well as the potential for future income through your self employment.
+Self-employment is looked at as the most thorough.
+The lender's goal is to assure that there is a pattern of income as well as the potential for future income through your self-employment.
 For that, a lender will be looking to use a two-year average of your net annual income.
 There are other programs available for self-employed mortgage applicants where they can top up the net income or use a gross income.
 Mortgage brokers in Ottawa will be able to review these options with you in great detail.

 In addition to the typical documents required for a mortgage application such as down payment verification, a lender will also need documents for your employment.
-Typically if you have an employer, a lender will need a letter from your employer as well as a recent paystub.
-For all other employment a lender will typically require your last two years of T4’s, T1 Generals or Notice of Assessments.
+Typically if you have an employer, a lender will need a letter of employment for a mortgage as well as a recent paystub.
+For all other employment, a lender will typically require your last two years of T4’s, T1 Generals or Notice of Assessments.

 There are a few things that you can do to help ensure that your application still gets approved even if you are new to your current employment.

 The first thing is to assure that the mortgage you are requesting aligns with your current employment income and your current debts.
-This affects the debt to income ratios that lenders need to follow.
-If your new employment comes with lower income than your previous employment, you may need to reduce the mortgage amount that you are applying for.
+This affects the debt-to-income ratios that lenders need to follow.
+If your new employment comes with a lower income than your previous employment, you may need to reduce the mortgage amount that you are applying for.

 The next step is to prove to the lender that you have security.
 The lender will want to see guaranteed hours or a guaranteed income amount in your current role.
-This is easy to confirm when your are full time permanent with a guaranteed position.
-However, for those not with a guaranteed salary, a lender would like to see verification from your employer of your guaranteed minimum annual income.
+This is easy to confirm when you are full-time permanent with a guaranteed position.
+However, for those not with a guaranteed salary, a lender would like to see verification from the employer of your guaranteed minimum annual income.